-Cresci graduated form Civica Scuola di Música di Milano (1993) and Conservatorio Giuseppe Verdi di Milano (1993).
-He earned his Master of Music degree at Rotterdams Conservatorium (1998) and later worked toward an Artist Diploma with James Campbell at Indiana University Jacob School of Music (1999).
+Cresci graduated form Civica Scuola di Música di Milano (BA, 1993) and Conservatorio Giuseppe Verdi di Milano (BA, 1993).
+He earned his Master of Music degree at Rotterdams Conservatorium (MA, 1998) and later worked toward an Artist Diploma with James Campbell at Indiana University Jacob School of Music (MA, 1999).
 His principal teachers and mentors have been Maurizio Longoni, David Searcy, Alberto Intrieri, Lorenzo Ghielmi, Emilio Pomarico, Antony Pay, Walter Boeykens, Aurèle Nicolet, James Campbell, David Baker.

 His commitment with new music has resulted in commissioning and premiere of numerous new works for clarinet and bass clarinet, including “Obsesión” by Jesús Rueda (2004), “Poema Breve II” by Bruno Dozza (2005), “Ignatia” by Oscar van Dillen (2003), “Soledad Sonora” by Mario Carro (2008).
 As member of chamber music groups, between 1990 and 2010 he collaborated with composers Franco Donatoni (1997), Louis Andriessen (1999), Krzysztof Penderecki (1996), Wolfgang Rihm (2003), Reinbert de Leew (2003), Nuno Côrte-Real (1998), Sandro Gorli (1995-2005).